Welcome to Yale

 We offer timely programming in resilient course design, recognizing that teaching at Yale may occur in both residential and remote learning environments, and that flexibility will be encouraged for both instructors and students as the public health situation evolves.

-The Poorvu Center has developed an Academic Continuity Resources Canvas site, which includes recordings and resources from workshops offered during Summer 2020 to prepare Yale instructors for remote teaching.
+The Poorvu Center has developed an Academic Continuity Resources Canvas site, which includes recordings and resources from workshops offered during Summer 2020/Fall 2020 to prepare Yale instructors for remote teaching.
 Core workshop topics include Preparing to Teach Online, Connecting to Each of Your Students, Adjusting Assessments for the Changing World, and Engaging Students Online.

 Request Access to Poorvu Center workshop recordings and resources on Canvas @ Yale: